-The University at Buffalo is committed to developing degree programs and course offerings that will give students the skills to meet the needs of populations around the world.
+We are developing educational programs that will equip students with skills to address complex, global problems.
 We are reimagining current educational offerings and creating others that will launch soon!

 The Community for Global Health Equity (CGHE) has launched an integrated Field Training experience and Culminating Project for Masters of Public Health students.
 Our Global Health Equity Research in Translation, a policy brief series that brings academic research to a wider audience, draws on research that has been supported by CGHE.
 The selected student will 1) acquire experience in identifying the policy implications of research studies; 2) gain practical experience in communicating with academic and community-based researchers about their work, and 3) learn the process of developing policy briefs for global health practitioners and policy makers on the basis of published empirical research and scholarly works.
 This project is meant to fulfill both the field training and culminating project requirements for MPH students.
 The field training project should take 120 hours.
 Students have the option to continue this work for another 120 hours.